Israel says it destroys new Hamas tunnel network in Gaza

 - FBI at site where Civil War gold rumored to be buried

-The operation followed Israeli airstrikes against Hamas targets in Gaza over the weekend after explosions along the border.
+This marks the fourth such tunnel Israel has destroyed over the past four months.
+The operation followed Israeli airstrikes against Hamas targets in Gaza over the weekend in response to bombs planted along the border that were detonated in an attempt to harm Israeli troops.

+“Hamas has invested billions in its tunnel project and now it is sinking in the sand,” Defense Minister Avigdor Lieberman said.
+“I suggest Hamas invest its money in the welfare of the people of Gaza because by the end of the year its entire tunnel project will be destroyed.”

+Hamas spokesman Fawzi Barhoum called the Israeli action a further escalation that would not achieve its goals.